 Note about face recognition

 Even if the trending technologies linked to face recognition and image search are not new, there are still ways for improvement.
-That’s because they’ve not yet achieved an advanced level that solves human problems and correctly tells by 100% who an image belongs to.
+That’s because they’ve not yet achieved an advanced level that solves human problems and correctly tells 100% who an image belongs to.

 There are many law enforcement issues with that.
 And even the most innovative algorithms and biometric face recognition systems struggle to distinguish between two different individuals who share similar face shapes.

 Finding someone on social media with just his picture may look like a challenging task for many.
 And that’s relatively true but not that complicated if they try different photos and sites.
 What works for others may not work for you.
-Also, keep in mind that the more information you collect about the person, the higher chances you may find them on social networks.
+Also, keep in mind that the more information you collect about the person, the higher the chances you may find them on social networks.

 Meantime, Google or other search engines offer the option to search by photos.
 That said, you might need a high-resolution picture.
 That’s because you need to crop it and extract one individual’s face picture that’s clear enough to be scanned and read by algorithms.